1801 – 1889

 He was appointed to the Birmingham Board of Street Commissioners in 1829 (the forerunner of the Municipal Corporation), and in 1851 was chairman of the committee that successfully steered a bill through parliament to transfer the board’s powers to the elected council.
 He was also an overseer and guardian of the poor from 1830 – 1840.
 He was appalled by the common practice of using small boys as chimney sweeps, and was prominent in the movement to replace them with machines.

-He and his brother Benjamin conceived the idea of the creation of a model village for their workers that would be away from the grime and slums of Birmingham.
-His sons eventually fulfilled this dream in 1879.
-John was also interested in the welfare of animals and founded the Animals Friend Society, which was the forerunner of the Royal Society for the Prevention of Cruelty to Animals (RSPCA), still in existence.
+He and his brother Benjamin conceived the idea of the creation of a model village for their workers that would be away from the grime and slums of Birmingham, but were never able to bring this to fruition.
+His sons George and Richard eventually fulfilled this dream.
+John was also interested in the welfare of animals and founded the Animals Friend Society, the forerunner of the Royal Society for the Prevention of Cruelty to Animals (RSPCA), still in existence.
 In 1850 Richard joined his father and uncle in the business.
 He worked hard and was often trusted to run the business in his father’s absence.

 His mother was diagnosed with tuberculosis from which she died in 1855.
 John suffered depression and contracted rheumatic fever.
 His interest in the business declined and he stayed away for prolonged periods.
 In 1861 he retired and his sons Richard and George took over the ailing business.
 John died on the 11th May 1889 and is buried at Witton Cemetery in Birmingham.